 When I was growing up, we'd have taffy pulling parties.
 The more experienced taffy pullers could make the long strips of shiny candy pop as they worked it into rope-like streamers.—Sherrill Bennett, Rayville, Louisiana

-- Butter a 15-in. x 10-in. x 1-in. pan with 3 tablespoons butter; set aside.
-In a heavy saucepan over medium heat, bring the molasses, sugar and water to a boil. cook and stir until a candy thermometer reads 245° (firm-ball stage), stirring occasionally.
+Butter a 15x10x1-in. pan with 3 tablespoons butter; set aside.
+In a heavy saucepan over medium heat, bring the molasses, sugar and water to a boil.
+Cook and stir until a candy thermometer reads 245° (firm-ball stage), stirring occasionally.

-- With buttered fingers, quickly pull half of the taffy until firm but pliable.
+With buttered fingers, quickly pull half the taffy until firm but pliable.
 Pull and shape into a 1/2-in. rope; cut into 1-1/4-in. pieces.
 Repeat with remaining taffy.
 Wrap each piece in foil, colored candy wrappers or waxed paper.
-Yield: about 12-1/2 dozen.